Stamp Duty Calculator

 Stamp duty is a tax levied when you buy property.
 It can significantly add to the cost of buying your home, so to avoid any unwanted surprises at settlement time, always be sure to factor stamp duty into your budget.

-How much stamp duty you’ll pay depends on which state you are buying in, the selling price and type of property, and whether you'll be living in the property.
+How much stamp duty you’ll pay depends on which state or territory you are buying in, the selling price and type of property, and whether you'll be living in the property.
 By entering these details into our Stamp Duty Calculator, you can get a quick estimate of how much stamp duty you'll need to pay for any property you are considering.

 Stamp Duty Calculator FAQs